 Managing such a large strength of employees and taking well informed decisions is a pressing issue in this sector.

-Some of the most prevalent challenges that have affected performance of healthcare institutions lately are:
+Some of the performance management challenges in healthcare that have affected performance of institutions lately are:

 1. Limited Performance Improvement Opportunities